Setting Up Single Sign On - SSO

 Step 1: Set up Connection with your Identity Provider

 To get started, you’ll need to set up a connection for Guru SSO — also known as a connector — with your IDP.
 To set up a connector, you'll need some information from Guru, which you can find in your Guru SSO Integrations page.

 To Access your Guru SSO Integration page:

-Go to your Guru Settings (select the gear icon in the upper right hand corner of the web application)
+Go to your Guru Settings (select your Avatar in the upper right hand corner of the web application)

 Click the blue Settings button next to the Single Sign-On

 |Things Guru's SSO Integrations page provides||Things you'll need from your IDP|

 |Audience URI||X.509 Certificate|

 Here is a list of IDPs we've worked with in the past (however we are not limited to this list):

 NOTE: Guru currently does not support SSO through Office 365.
 We only support SSO through Google and standard SAML using a third party identity provider